Samuele Parlati: Return to Ascoli

 On 28 October 2017, Parlati made his debut for Ascoli, starting and playing 90 minutes in a 3–0 Serie B defeat to Bari.
 On 4 November, he scored his first goal for the club in a 4–2 league defeat to Carpi.

 In the evening of 11 March 2018, following a 1–0 league loss to Venezia, he was attacked and threatened, together with team-mate Vincenzo Venditti, by a group of Ascoli ultras.
-Both the players received support from the AIC, as well as local authorities, including Bishop of Ascoli Piceno Giovanni D'Ercole.
+Both players received support from the AIC, as well as local authorities, including Bishop of Ascoli Piceno Giovanni D'Ercole.

 Bisceglie (loan)

 Having found limited game time at Ascoli, on 10 January 2019 Parlati joined Serie C side Bisceglie on loan until the end of the 2018–19 season.
 The club would eventually get relegated to Serie D, after losing the last play-out match to Lucchese on penalties.

 Fano and Catanzaro

 On 26 July 2019, he joined fellow third-tier club Fano on a permanent deal, signing a two-year contract.
 Since the 2019–20 season was cut short due to the COVID-19 pandemic, his side was involved in a relegation play-off against Ravenna: Parlati scored in the first leg, which was won by Fano (2–0), as the team went on to win the second leg, as well (0–1), thus avoiding relegation from the third tier.

 On 1 February 2021, Parlati joined Serie C side Catanzaro on a permanent deal, as part of a swap deal that saw Francesco Urso go in the opposite direction.
 He went on to make his debut for the club on 7 March, coming on as a substitute during the second half of a goalless league draw against Teramo.